 First of all, cooking for yourself can be turned into a daily ritual and way to unwind.
 Look at it as a self-care essential.
 A strategic grocery shopping trip can keep you stocked up with all the essentials for small-portion recipes and leftovers that last.
 Often, a lack of enjoyment for cooking for one can go hand in hand with a lack of culinary skills.
 If you’re not confident in the kitchen you can still make simple and nutritious meals at home that can help you develop a healthier relationship with food.

 A lack of planning and ideas can result in an empty stomach come dinner time (we’ll get to “mealspiration” in a moment).
-When going grocery shopping for one buy a smaller selection of fresh ingredients that can be used in multiple recipes.
+When going grocery shopping for one (or meal planning and ordering online), buy a smaller selection of fresh ingredients that can be used in multiple recipes.
 Make a beeline to the deli counter for portion-controlled proteins, and look into local markets where you can pick up a handful of ingredients rather than pre-packaged produce.

 Look at the freezer as your partner in crime.
 Ice cube trays are a handy way to freeze single portion sauces and herb cubes for seasoning.
 To get ahead of yourself in the kitchen you can also pre-chop vegetables and store in single-serving freezer bags.
 As well as being recipe-ready, your snack-time cravings are covered.
 Otherwise, frozen fruits and vegetables are a great alternative to control portions and avoid waste.

 The same goes for unused ingredients and uneaten food – freeze instead of throwing away.
 Invest in enough Tupperware for those “one serving too many” moments or make a dinner that can turn into lunch.
 The trick to avoiding a groundhog day of the same meal spread out over several days is to make a meal for no more than two at a time.